 FAQ on Qatar GCC Residents’ Visa

-Yes, If you are a resident of any GCC country (Bahrain, Kuwait, Oman, Saudi Arabia, or UAE), you may be eligible for a single-entry visa on arrival if you meet the required conditions.
+Yes, If you are a resident of any GCC country (Bahrain, Kuwait, Oman, Saudi Arabia, or UAE), you can apply for a GCC Resident Entry Visa.

-What are the conditions for getting GCC Residents Visa in Qatar?
+What are the conditions for getting a GCC Resident visa in Qatar?

-The visa will only be issued if your residence permit and passport are valid for at least three months and if your profession appears on this list.
+The visa will only be issued if your residence permit and passport are valid for at least six months and if your profession appears on the eligible list.

-How much is the cost of a GCC Residents Visa to Qatar?
+How much is the cost of a GCC Resident Visa to Qatar?

-A single-entry visa to Qatar can be obtained for a fee of QAR 100 and QAR 50 for companions.
-The fee is payable by Visa or Mastercard.
+A single-entry visa to Qatar can be obtained for a fee of QAR 100.
+The fee is payable by credit or debit card.

-How long is the GCC Residents Visa issued for?
+How long is the GCC Residents Visa issued?

-GCC Residents Visa to Qatar is a single entry visa valid for 30 days and may be renewed for an additional two months.
+A GCC resident visa to Qatar is a single entry visa valid for 30 days.

 Do GCC citizens need visas to enter Qatar?